Deciding an Application

 If a Refusal is issued, the applicant has sixty days to appeal against Council's decision at the VCAT.
 Any objectors to the proposal will be notified, by the applicant, if an appeal is lodged.

 A Notice of Decision is issued by Council when there have been objections to the proposal but Council generally supports the application.
-This means that any person objecting to the application has the opportunity, within twenty-one days, to appeal the decision at the VCAT.
+This means that any person objecting to the application has the opportunity, within twenty-eight days, to appeal the decision at the VCAT.

 If a planning permit or Notice of Decision is issued with conditions, the applicant must comply with all conditions associated with the permitted use and/or development.
 If applicants do not comply with permit conditions, enforcement action and maximum penalties of $120,000 can apply.
 See Enforcing Permits for more details.